williamdemeo/math2001-spring2019/README.md

-## Math 2001: Discrete Mathematics, Logic and Proof,
+## Math 2001: Discrete Mathematics (with an introduction to logic and proofs)

 ### CU Boulder Spring 2019 (Section 004)